callajona/connectFourRobot/OpenCV/ContourApproach/README.md

 ## Goal
 To detect the "state" of a game of Connect Four.
 State is referring to the contents of each game slot (empty, red, or yellow).
 Idea: Find the board in the image by masking the blue.
-Detect the circles with contour detection.
+Detect the circles in the mask with contour detection.
 Find the centre points and detect the colours.
 This should work regardless of focal distance to a reasonable extent

 ## Explanation